Deploying a BVS

 Upgrade the contract

 CosmWasm supports contract upgrade by via the migrate command.
-You should add migrate
+You should add migrate function in your contract like this.

 You should do the following steps: